 The STA has set the IFCS Location Support field to 1 in the UHR Capabilities element it transmits.

-A UHR AP transmit a BSRP NTB Trigger frame or a BSRP Trigger frame that is addressed to a UHR non-AP STA operating in DUO mode, including when DUO mode is used in addition to one or more of the EMLSR, DPS or NPCA modes.
-Otherwise, if the non-AP STA is not operating in DUO mode, the AP shall not use a BSRP NTB Trigger frame as an initial control frame to the UHR non-AP STA.
+A UHR AP shall (#5413, 10107) transmit a BSRP NTB Trigger frame or a BSRP Trigger frame that is addressed to a UHR non-AP STA operating in DUO mode, including when DUO mode is used in addition to one or more of the EMLSR, DPS or NPCA modes.
+Otherwise, if the non-AP STA is not operating in DUO mode, the AP shall not use a BSRP NTB Trigger frame as an ICF (#5879) to the UHR non-AP STA and shall use a BSRTP Trigger frame as an ICF to the UHR non-AP STA.

+If a UHR STA receives a Trigger frame that is an initial Control frame that contains an IFCS, and if the STA performs a CRC check on the IFCS, then the STA may treat the frame reception as successful, if the CRC check passes. (#5220, 6672, 11781, 4873)

+TGbe Editor: Please move the following paragraphs to the end of subclause 37.8.1 (#5220, 6672, 11781, 4873)

 A UHR AP shall set the OM Control UL MU Data Disable RX Support field in the UHR Capabilities element to 1 if the UHR AP has dot11DUOOptionImplemented equal to true.